department-of-veterans-affairs/next-build/READMEs/test-strategy.md

 #### Test Coverage

-Coverage metrics helps us in a few ways.
-It gives us an objective figure we can use to describe the breadth of our automated test coverage, identifies areas where we're lacking tests, and can inform how we allocate our QA resources.
+Coverage metrics give us an objective figure we can use to describe the breadth of our automated test coverage, identify areas where we're lacking tests, and can inform how we allocate our QA resources.

 More coverage is generally better, although there may be diminishing returns to testing certain pieces of code due to factors like lack of complexity, the contexts in which that code is executed, etc.

 Coverage measurement and reporting is included in Jest via Istanbul.
 Istanbul measures code coverage for statements, branches, functions, and lines, and reports uncovered lines.
 Coverage can be configured via Jest's [`collectCoverageFrom`](https://jestjs.io/docs/configuration#collectcoveragefrom-array) and [`coverageThreshold`](https://jestjs.io/docs/configuration#coveragethreshold-object) options.
-The coverage thresholds should generally be set to about 2% under the current values, with the idea that these numbers will increase over time.
+The coverage thresholds should generally be set to about 2-4% under the current values, with the idea that these numbers will increase over time but may dip very slightly in the course of work on a given PR.

 We should consider carefully before lowering code coverage thresholds.
 If we have a large section of code where coverage is substantially less or substantially more important, we should add a new path and thresholds to `collectCoverageFrom`, like so: